Munjara24/github-pages-with-jekyll/index.md

 It also helps determine how we handle stress, relate to others, and make choices.
 Mental health is important at every stage of life, from childhood and adolescence through adulthood.

 But why mental health problems are so common?
-And can you and how you can prevent it?